-Add Article 7.1 Method of Calculating Administrative Civil Penalties
+Article 7.1.
+Method of Calculating Administrative Civil Penalties

-§ 337.50 Applicability; Purpose.
+§ 337.50.
+Applicability; Purpose.

-- (a) This article applies to the assessment of administrative civil penalties in administrative enforcement actions pursued or orders issued pursuant to Article 7, Division 2, Title 23, of the California Code of Regulations and Part 1, Division 3 of the Water Code.
+- (a) This article applies to the assessment of administrative civil penalties in administrative enforcement actions pursued or orders issued pursuant to California Code of Regulations, Title 23, Division 2, Article 7 and Water Code, Division 3, Part 1.
 This article does not apply to administrative civil penalties that are part of the settlement of any enforcement action.
-In this article, references to department include DSOD and the presiding officer. - (b) The purpose of this article is to promote and facilitate the fair and consistent assessment of administrative civil penalties for violations of Part 1, Division 3 of the Water Code, regulations adopted pursuant thereto, or any department approvals, orders, or requirements issued under Water Code, Division 3, Part 1 or the regulations.
-The calculation methodology contained in this article implements the department policy that Assessments of administrative civil penalties-should: - (1) Bear a reasonable relationship to the gravity of the violation and the harm or potential harm to public safety. - (2) Deter the specific violator from committing additional violations. - (3) Deter other dam owners within the regulated community from committing the same or similar violations. - (4) Eliminate any economic advantage obtained from non-compliance.
+In this article, references to "department" include DSOD and the presiding officer. - (b) The purpose of this article is to promote and facilitate the fair and consistent assessment of administrative civil penalties for violations of Water Code, Division 3, Part 1, implementing regulations, or any department approvals, orders, or requirements issued under Water Code, Division 3, Part 1 or implementing regulations.
+The calculation methodology contained in this article implements the department policy requiring that administrative civil penalties: - (1) Bear a reasonable relationship to the gravity of the violation and the harm or potential harm to public safety. - (2) Deter the specific violator from committing additional violations. - (3) Deter other dam owners within the regulated community from committing the same or similar violations. - (4) Eliminate any economic advantage obtained from non-compliance.

-Authority: Section 6078, Water Code.
+Authority cited: Section 6078, Water Code.
 Reference: Section 6432, Water Code.

-§ 337.52 Penalty Calculation.
+§ 337.52.
+Penalty Calculation.

-Administrative civil penalties assessed in administrative enforcement orders issued pursuant to Article 7, Division 2, Title 23 of the California Code of Regulations and Part 1, Division 3 of the Water Code shall be assessed following the procedures set forth in this article.
+Administrative civil penalties assessed in administrative enforcement orders issued pursuant to California Code of Regulations, Title 23, Division 2, Article 7 and Water Code, Division 3, Part 1 shall be assessed following the procedures set forth in this article.
 The penalty assessed for any violation in accordance with this article shall not exceed the maximum penalty authorized by statute.
 All penalty calculations in this article shall be rounded to the nearest whole dollar.

-Authority: Section 6078, Water Code.
+Authority cited: Section 6078, Water Code.
 Reference: Section 6432, Water Code.

-§ 337.54 Daily Initial Penalty for Each Violation.
+§ 337.54.
+Daily Initial Penalty for Each Violation.

-(a) The department shall determine a daily initial penalty for each violation, considering actual or potential harm and the extent of deviation from the requirements in Part 1, Division 3 of the Water Code and implementing regulations, or any approval, order or requirement issued thereunder and shall use Table 1 set forth in this section to determine the daily initial penalty for each violation.
+(a) The department shall determine a daily initial penalty for each violation, considering actual or potential harm and the extent of deviation from the requirements in Water Code, Division 3, Part 1 and implementing regulations, or any approval, order or requirement issued thereunder and shall use Table 1 set forth in this section to determine the daily initial penalty for each violation.